 Once you steer away from the popular tourist spots and start digging deeper, you discover the true colours of a city: one it reveals only to the more discerning travellers.

 As for my part, losing my way accidentally in the labyrinthine lanes of Diu turned out to be a blessing in disguise, since it made me discover a truly different flavour of the city: one that was definitely not in my itinerary.
-Diu is mostly advertised as a beach destination, but it also offers exciting opportunities for heritage tourism for interested travellers.
+Diu’s beaches are the most popular tourist attractions, but Diu also offers exciting opportunities for heritage tourism for interested travellers.

 Lost In The Streets Of Diu